akielaries/openGPMP/README.md

 # Overview
-**openMTPK** is an open-source, multi-threaded, mathematics package written in C++ with a primary focus on Numbery Theory and Cryptographic algorithms, Linear Algebra, and Machine/Deep learning concepts as well as a range of language API's with zero dependencies. openMTPK aims to provide options for pre-built functions, models, etc. along with modularity for user freedom.
+**openMTPK** is an open-source, multi-threaded, mathematics package written in C++ with a primary focus on Numbery Theory and Cryptographic algorithms, Linear Algebra, and Machine/Deep learning concepts with zero mandatory dependencies. openMTPK aims to provide options for pre-built functions, models, etc. along with modularity for user freedom.
+Additional acceleration modules are featured for optional use and installation featuring
+OpenCL GPU acceleration functions written in C and wrapped for C++ as well as SIMD methods using Intel intrinsic functions.

 Look in the [samples](https://github.com/akielaries/openMTPK/tree/main/samples) folder for examples on how to use some of openMTPK's functionalities.